 This page discusses some general concepts that will be useful as you begin to explore Drupal.
 For more details on these concepts you may follow the links to additional documentation.

-- An entity type is a useful abstraction to group together fields.
-Entities types are used to store and display data, which can be nodes (content), comments, taxonomy terms, user profiles, or something custom developed.
+An entity type is a useful abstraction to group together fields.
+Entity types are used to store and display data, which can be nodes (content), comments, taxonomy terms, user profiles, or something custom developed.

 Read more about Entities in the Entity API documentation.